 It smells great (the entire Charlotte Tilbury skincare line smells fantastic), it spread out super easily and my skin felt soft afterwards.
 However, as for long-term skin results, I think I’d need to use this a few more times to truly gauge the benefits.

 Three words: YES, YES, YES.

-Boy do I love this lipstick.
-To me this is a perfect, ruby red, which is really glamorous and gives me red carpet vibes.
+Boy, do I love the Hollywood Lips in Screen Siren.
+To me, this is a perfect ruby red, which is really glamorous and gives me red carpet vibes.
 So, I was already sold on the colour.

-It glided on really well, my lips never felt dry and the lipstick didn’t crumble at all.
+It glides on seamlessly, my lips never feel dry and the lipstick doesn’t crumble at all.